-- · Avoid personal contact and inhalation of dust, mist or vapours. - · Provide adequate ventilation. - · Always wear protective equipment and wash off any spillage from clothing. - \cdot Keep material away from light, heat, flammables or combustibles. - · Keep cool, dry and away from incompatible materials. - · Avoid physical damage to containers. - DO NOT repack or return unused portions to original containers.
-Withdraw only sufficient amounts for immediate use. - · Use only minimum quantity required. - · Avoid using solutions of peroxides in volatile solvents.
-Solvent evaporation should be controlled to avoid dangerous concentration of the peroxide. - Do NOT allow oxidisers to contact iron or compounds of iron, cobalt, or copper, metal oxide salts, acids or bases. - · Do NOT use metal spatulas to handle oxidisers - · Do NOT use glass containers with screw cap lids or glass stoppers - · Store peroxides at the lowest possible temperature, consistent with their solubility and freezing point. - CAUTION: Do NOT store liquids or solutions of peroxides at a temperature below that at which the oxidiser freezes or precipitates.
+- $\cdot$ Keep material away from light, heat, flammables or combustibles. - $\cdot$ Keep cool, dry and away from incompatible materials - $\cdot$ Avoid physical damage to containers. - DO NOT repack or return unused portions to original containers.
+Withdraw only sufficient amounts for immediate use. - Use only minimum quantity required.

+Avaid using solutions of perovides in - · Avoid using solutions of peroxides in volatile solvents.
+Solvent evaporation should be controlled to avoid dangerous concentration of the peroxide. - $\cdot \ \, \text{Do NOT allow oxidisers to contact iron or compounds of iron, cobalt, or copper, metal oxide salts, acids or bases.}$ - · Do NOT use metal spatulas to handle oxidisers - $\cdot$ Do NOT use glass containers with screw cap lids or glass stoppers. - Store peroxides at the lowest possible temperature, consistent with their solubility and freezing point. - CAUTION: Do NOT store liquids or solutions of peroxides at a temperature below that at which the oxidiser freezes or precipitates.
 Peroxides, in particular, in this form are extremely shock and heat-sensitive.
 Refrigerated storage of peroxides must ONLY be in explosion-proof units.